Peter-Bugaj/ElectronicLightningSparks/README.md

 ##Description##
-This is a challenge for PayTM that involves learning the basics of Spark.
-Project compiles and runs through SBT and can be added to IntelliJ for further support.
+Spark project that compiles and runs through SBT and which can be added to IntelliJ for further support.

 ##Author##
 Peter Bugaj